Unity-Technologies/com.unity.multiplayer.docs/docs/tutorials/goldenpath_series/goldenpath_foundation_module.md

 ## Next Steps with Goldenpath

-You should  now save the golden path foundation project as you will be building on it in future modules.
+You should now save the Golden Path Foundation project to build on it in future modules.

 For more information on the relevant concepts introduced here please refer to the following sections of the documentation:

 - [Network Manager](../../components/networkmanager.md)
 - [Transport](../advanced-topics/../../advanced-topics/custom-transports.md)
 - [Network Object](../../mlapi-basics/networkobject.md)

 :::contribution Special Thanks
 This guide would not have been possible without the hard work and support of Matt Walsh, Unity.